MicrosoftDocs/sql-docs/docs/t-sql/statements/create-database-transact-sql.md

 > [!IMPORTANT]
 > BACKUP_STORAGE_REDUNDANCY option for Azure SQL Database is available in public preview in Brazil South and generally available in Southeast Asia Azure region only.

-#### LEDGER = {ON | OFF}
+#### LEDGER = {ON | OFF }

 When set to `ON`, it creates a ledger database, in which the integrity of all user data is protected.
 Only ledger tables can be created in a ledger database.
 The default is `OFF`.
 The value of the `LEDGER` option cannot be changed once the database is created.
 For more information, see [Configure a ledger database](../../relational-databases/security/ledger/ledger-how-to-configure-ledger-database.md).

 #### MAXSIZE

 Specifies the maximum size of the database.
-MAXSIZE must be valid for the specified EDITION (service tier) Following are the supported MAXSIZE values and defaults (D) for the service tiers.
+MAXSIZE must be valid for the specified EDITION (service tier).

+Following are the supported MAXSIZE values and defaults (D) for the service tiers.

 > [!NOTE]
 > The **MAXSIZE** argument does not apply to single databases in the Hyperscale service tier.
 Hyperscale tier databases grow as needed, up to 100 TB.
 The SQL Database service adds storage automatically - you do not need to set a maximum size.